Deconstructing Auslander's formulas, I. Fundamental sequences associated with additive functors: The right fundamental sequence of a covariant functor

 \begin{proof} Since $F$ is right-exact, $S^{i}F = 0$ for each $i \geq 1$.
 The result now follows from the exactness of the fundamental sequence. \end{proof}

 \begin{remark} Suppose $F$ is left-exact but not exact.
-Then the fundamental sequence is exact by~(2) and $\beta_{F}$ is an isomorphism by~(5).
-This shows that the converse of (3) is not true in general. \end{remark}
+Then the fundamental sequence is exact by~(2) and $\rho_{F}$ is an isomorphism by~(5).
+It follows that the converse of (3) is not true in general. \end{remark}

-\begin{example} Continue to assume that $\mathscr{A}$ is the category of left $\Lambda$-modules over a ring $\Lambda$.
+\begin{example} Continue to assume that $\mathscr{A}$ is the category of left $\Lambda$-modules over a ring~$\Lambda$.
 Let $A$ be a right $\Lambda$-module and $F := A \otimes \blank$.
 The sub-stabilization of $A \otimes \blank$ is denoted by $A \ot \blank$ (see~\cite{MR-3, MR-2, MR-1}, where it was called the injective stabilization of the tensor product, for an extensive treatment of this concept).
 The initial segment of the right fundamental sequence~\eqref{D:rfs-co-fun} becomes

 By the preceding theorem, it is exact.
 Evaluating it on $\prescript{}{\Lambda}\Lambda$, we have another exact sequence (in the category of right $\Lambda$-modules)

 where $\injt$ denotes the torsion radical introduced in~\cite{MR-2}. \end{example} \begin{corollary} Suppose $\Lambda$ is left hereditary.
 Then $R^{0}(A \otimes \blank) \simeq I(A\otimes \blank)$, the quotient functor of $A \otimes \blank$ by the largest subfunctor vanishing on injectives, and the sequence~\eqref{Eq: 4-term for tensor product} becomes